jorgecarleitao/django-sphinxql/docs/queryset.rst

             >>> q.search('@text Hello world')

-        Searches for models with ``Hello world`` on the field ``text`` and orders them by most relevant matches.
+        Searches for models with ``Hello world`` on the field ``text`` and orders them by most relevance first.

         It supports arbitrary arguments to automatically restrict the search to a specific field; the following are equivalent::